Mechanical arm

-A mechanical arm is a machine that mimics the action of a human arm.
+A mechanical arm is a machine that usually mimics the action of a human arm.
 Mechanical arms are composed of multiple beams connected by hinges powered by actuators.
 One end of the arm is attached to a firm base while the other has a tool.
 They can be controlled by humans either directly or over a distance.
 A computer-controlled mechanical arm is called a robotic arm.
 However, a robotic arm is just one of many types of different mechanical arms.

 Mechanical arms can be as simple as tweezers or as complex as prosthetic arms.
 In other words, if a mechanism can grab an object, hold an object, and transfer an object just like a human arm, it can be classified as a mechanical arm.

 Recent advancements have been brought about to lead future improvements in the medical field with prosthetics and with the mechanical arm in general.
 When mechanical engineers build complex mechanical arms, the goal is for the arm to perform a task that ordinary human arms can not complete.

 History

 Robotic Arms

-Researchers have classified the robotic arm by its industrial applications, medical applications, and technology, e.t.c.
-It was first introduced in the late 1930s by William Pollard and Harold A. Roseland, where they developed a "sprayer" that had about five degrees of freedom and an electric control system.
+Researchers have classified the robotic arm by its industrial applications, medical applications, and technology, etc. It was first introduced in the late 1930s by William Pollard and Harold A. Roseland, where they developed a "sprayer" that had about five degrees of freedom and an electric control system.
 Pollard's was called “first position controlling apparatus.”
 William Pollard never designed or built his arm, but it was a base for other inventors in the future.

 In 1961 the Unimate was invented, evolving to the PUMA arm.
 In 1963, the Rancho arm was designed, along with many others in the future.
 Even though Joseph Engelberger marketed Unimate, George Devol invented the robotic arm.
 It focused on using Unimate for tasks harmful to humans.
 In 1959, a 2700-pound Unimate prototype was installed at the General Motors die-casting plant in Trenton, New Jersey.
 The Unimate 1900 series became the very first produced robotic arm for die-casting.
 During a very short period of time, had been produced at least 450 robotic arms which were being used.
 It still remains one of the most significant contributions in the last one hundred years.
 As years went by, technology evolved, helping to build better robotic arms.
 Not only did companies invent different robotic arms, but so did colleges.
 In 1969, Victor Scheinman from Stanford University invented the Stanford arm, where it had electronically powered arms that could move through six axes.
 Marvin Minsky, from MIT, built a robotic arm for the office of Naval Research, possibly for underwater explorations.
 This arm had twelve single degree freedom joints in this electric- hydraulic- high dexterity arm.
 Robots were initially created to perform a series of tasks that humans found boring, harmful, and tedious.